+This statement covers the activities of Audley Group Limited and all subsidiary companies.
 The Audley Group builds and operates retirement villages and operates care branches throughout the UK.
 We buy land, secure detailed planning consent and then build, sell and manage the high-quality retirement villages that we create.
 An important part of our operations once a village is created is to establish a domiciliary care business through which we provide care to our owners and to the neighbouring public.

 We do not directly employ the workforce that constructs our villages, but indirectly engage them through our construction contractors.
 We use reputable, established contractors and carry out due diligence before engaging them to ensure they share the Audley Group ethics and values.
-We use a small number of suppliers in the construction process and this allows us to understand well their own policies and procedures as regards modern slavery and human trafficking.
+We use a small number of suppliers in the construction process and this allows us to understand their own policies and procedures about modern slavery and human trafficking.
 This knowledge minimises the risks of us, through our contractors, having any involvement in modern slavery and human trafficking.

 The Audley Group operates the following policies that describe our approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in our operations:

 Whistleblowing Policy: We encourage all our employees, workers, customers and other business partners to report any concerns related to our direct activities or supply chains.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Employees, customers or others who have concerns can contact an external and anonymous 24 hour helpline.
+Employees, customers or others who have concerns can contact an external and anonymous 24-hour helpline.

 Anti-bribery policy: Our policy confirms Audley’s zero tolerance of bribery and corruption and extends to all business dealings and transactions.
 All employees, officers, agents or consultants or any persons or companies acting for Audley or on our behalf are expected to adhere to this policy.